aviguptatx/avig/content/posts/voting.md

 title = 'The value of voting in the U.S.'
 +++

+I like to think I'm principled in my approach to life.
+I don't play the lottery.
+I buy the cheapest apartment insurance possible.
+I've run the numbers.

+But every four years, I show up to vote in federal elections despite being convinced that it is useless.
+Why?
+I finally decided to put an end to this hypocrisy and do the math.
+I expected it to confirm my beliefs, that federal elections aren't worth my time.
+I was wrong.

 # Formulation
 The expected value of your vote depends on two things: the probability your vote changes the outcome of the entire election, and the value that is gained from this change in outcome.
 Mathematically, we have: